Difference Between Salary and Wages

 - Wages are generally paid depending on the amount of time worked, mostly it is hourly and hence the term hourly worker.

-- A number of hours worked is specifically recorded in a timesheet which records in the IN time and OUT time for every individual employee, this sheet acts as a record to calculate the pay the worker gets at the end of the week.
+- Several hours worked is specifically recorded in a timesheet which records in the IN time and OUT time for every individual employee, this sheet acts as a record to calculate the pay the worker gets at the end of the week.

 - Overtime wage is an added feature which the employee gets if he/she ticks in more hours than defined in the employment contract.
 The number of extra hours must be paid accordingly by the employer.

-- White-collar employees like managers or directors have a fixed remuneration and are not entitled to receive any extra amount for overtime and draw a fixed salary every month, while wages are generally given to blue-collared employees where overtime is a factor to be considered while deciding on the end of week pay.
+- White-collar employees like managers or directors have a fixed remuneration.
+They are not entitled to receive any extra amount for overtime and draw a fixed salary every month.
+At the same time, wages are generally given to blue-collared employees where overtime is a factor to be considered while deciding on the end of week pay.

 |Cost structure||Paid at a fixed rate||Rate is variable|